GaloisInc/reopt-vcg/INSTALL.md

 # `reopt-vcg` setup and usage

 `reopt-vcg` is developed using the [Lean 4](https://github.com/leanprover/lean4) programming language (which is currently in-development as well).
-The `Dockerfile` in the root of this repository contains the minimal steps to build both `lean` and the `reopt-vcg` tool.

 ## Dependencies

-`lean` and `reopt-vcg` can be easily installed on Linux or MacOS provided the following dependencies have already been installed:
+The following dependencies should be installed before installing `reopt-vcg`:

 ```
-cmake
+curl
-ccache
+git
 gcc
 g++
-git
+make
 libgmp-dev
 zlib1g-dev
 lib32z1-dev